ajhernandezr/appium-js/README.md

 3. **Run Tests**: Execute the workflow manually
 4. **Review Results**: Check logs and artifacts on GitHub

-Ready to test Swiss Airlines in the cloud! 🚀✈️
+Ready to test Calculator in the cloud! 🚀🧮